-All questions must be in writing and directed to the procurement officer.
+All questions must be in writing and directed to the procurement officer by email.
 Two types of questions generally arise.
 One may be answered by directing the questioner to a specific section of the RFP.
 These questions may be answered over the telephone.
 Other questions may be more complex and may require a written amendment to the RFP.
 The procurement officer will make that decision.
-Deadline for questions is June 9, 2023 10:00 AM.
+Deadline for questions is August 16, 2023 at 2:00 Alaska Time.

-PROCUREMENT OFFICER: Daryia Trego-PHONE 907-465-5990 - daryia.trego@alaska.gov
+PROCUREMENT OFFICER - Daryia Trego-PHONE 907-465-5990 -EMAIL: daryia.trego@alaska.gov